 Unemployment can be tough.
 According to The Health Foundation, unemployed people are more likely to report poor mental health than those in employment.
 And a longitudinal study from Pace University in the US also found that long-term unemployment can lead to a significant decline in physical activity and hence weight gain.

 But, it doesn’t have to be that way.
-Here are five things you can do to stay positive and healthy throughout your job-search.
+If you’re unemployed and looking for an ethical job, here are five simple things you can do to stay positive and healthy throughout your job-search:

 1. Create a daily routine

 Losing your routine when you’re no longer in regular work is unsettling and can lead to the formation of bad habits – such as sleeping in, becoming inactive or eating poorly.